 In case of security breach

 Brankas APIs require HTTPS with TLS >= 1.2.
-Non-encrypted HTTP connections are not accepted because it will transmit your access token into plaintext.
+Non-encrypted HTTP connections are not accepted because it transmits your access token into plaintext.

-If your application is large, do consider extracting Brankas-specific functionality into a separate middleware or service layer.
+If your application is large, consider extracting Brankas-specific functionality into a separate middleware or service layer.
 This enables you to store API tokens separate from the main application.

 If you need to pass the token around via HTTP requests, use HTTP headers or POST body - do not store the token in URI or query parameters.
 Web servers usually log the URL and browsers pass it between websites via the Referer header.